Some years ago I arrived in Beijing with a brand new passport, thrilled that its number was easy enough to memorize.

 What size are you?
 Money belts are fine for women who have relatively flat stomachs but as one who does not, I can only wear certain types of belt.
 Look for a slim money belt that is light and flat.
 I’m also not aware of any plus-size money belt.
 I’ve seen a few advertised but upon research, the pouch itself was large and that to my mind does not constitute a money belt adapted to a larger size woman.

-Beware that a small money belt does not necessarily mean its circumference is small – it may simply mean that the travel waist pouch part – the container for your valuables – is smaller than average.
-That’s fine, but you do need to be able to fit your necessities into it (your passport, credit cards, possibly keys)…
+Conversely, a small money belt maydoes not necessarily have a small circumference it may simply mean that the travel waist pouch part – the container for your valuables – is smaller than average.
+That’s fine, but you do need to be able to fit your necessities into it (your passport, credit cards, and possibly keys)…

 Purpose

 What do you plan to carry in it?
 If it’s your passport, some bills and a few cards, you’ll be fine with a money belt.
-If you want to carry more, consider a travel bag.
+If you want to carry more, consider an anti-theft travel bag.

 Style